How to sell online internationally with Shopify

 Advertise

-And just like with choosing new target markets, remember that one size doesn’t fit all with marketing.
+And like when choosing new target markets, remember that one size doesn’t fit all when it comes to marketing.
 Develop market-specific advertising campaigns that target buyers in that area and direct them to the appropriate version of your website.

 Take your eCommerce business global with Shopify and Airwallex

-If you’re ready to sell globally and want to simplify your expansion, Shopify may be the way to go.
-Take advantage of Shopify’s many features geared towards international selling to quickly expand your base.
+If you’re ready to sell globally and want to simplify your expansion, Shopify may be the ideal solution.
+Utilize Shopify’s numerous features designed for international selling to expand your customer base rapidly.

-And to further simplify the finance side, Airwallex is ready to help you collect payments in local currencies, localise your checkout, and cut down fees.
+To further simplify the financial side, Airwallex is ready to help you collect payments in local currencies, localize your checkout, and reduce fees.

 Back to blog